pmndrs/suspend-react/readme.md

 #### React 18

-Suspense, as is, has been a stable part of React since 16.6, but React will likely add some [interesting caching and cache busting apis](https://github.com/reactwg/react-18/discussions/25) that could allow you to define cache boundaries declaratively (getCacheForType).
+Suspense, as is, has been a stable part of React since 16.6, but React will likely add some [interesting caching and cache busting APIs](https://github.com/reactwg/react-18/discussions/25) that could allow you to define cache boundaries declaratively (`getCacheForType`).
 Expect these to be work for suspend-react once they come out.

 # Demos